buildkite/concurrency-group-pipeline-example/README.md

 2. **Tests**: This step represents running tests.
 It utilizes concurrency and parallelism to control the number of parallel test executions.
 The step is associated with a concurrency group named **"tests"** and has a parallelism value of 5.
 This means that up to 5 parallel test runs can occur at the same time.
 It has no explicit dependency on other steps.

 3. **Deploy to Staging**: This step opens the gate for deploying to the staging environment.
-It depends on the completion of the "Tests" step and waits for it to finish before proceeding.
+It depends on the completion of the **Tests** step and waits for it to finish before proceeding.
 This step is part of the **"deploy-staging"** concurrency group.
 It has a `depends_on: ["wait-end-tests"]` gate for the step **Tests** to ensure that the deployment to staging happens only after the tests have completed.

 4. **Deploy to Production**: Similar to the **Deploy to Staging** step, this step opens the gate for deploying to the production environment.
 It also depends on the completion of the **Tests** step.
 This step is part of the **"deploy-production"** concurrency group.
 It has a `depends_on: ["wait-end-tests"]` gate for the step **Tests** to ensure that the deployment to production happens only after the tests have completed.